Psingh12354/BigQuery/README.md

 - Engine - **Dremel**, which is compbination of columnar and tree architecture.
 - File System - **Clossus**(Columnar storage), Google distributed file system.

+- Query setting help to work with batch data(Bigquey Engine) and Cloud Dataflow(Streaming data).